davidalber/geneagrapher/README.md

 Graphviz can also generate other formats, such as PDF and SVG.

 ## Examples
+The examples below demonstrate using `ggrapher` to generate DOT and JSON files.
+Graphviz-generated visualizations of the associated graphs are also shown without detailing the commands used to create the visualizations.

 Note: the Mathematics Genealogy Project data changes over time, so if the examples below are re-run, the results may look different.
 The commands, however, will be the same.